Grow Anise Hyssop for Showy Borders that Draw Native Bees Like a Magnet

 Winner of the “Too Good to Be True Award” at Colorado State University perennial trials, this anise hyssop has dark green foliage and violet flower spikes, with large flowers that attract hummingbirds.
 It is a by-chance hybrid.

 You can find these showy hybrids at garden centers or at online nurseries.
 There are no seeds available for these hybrids.
-They will not produce seed in your garden.
+They will not produce seeds in your garden.

 After the anise hyssop harvest